morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 modprobe mt7921u
 echo 0846 9060 > /sys/bus/usb/drivers/mt7921u/new_id
 ```
-Be aware that the above will need to be executed after reboot.
-To automate, you need to add the above lines to a script that is executed during boot.
+Be aware that the above will need to be executed after each reboot.
+To automate, you need to make a script that is executed during boot.

 Review by [russeree](https://github.com/russeree) 2.4/5GHz Tested - 6GHz untested.

 The Good: